RBMHTechnology/eventuate/src/sphinx/user-guide.rst

 should print::

-    [id = ea1, replica id = r1] a,b
+    [id = 1, aggregate id = a] a,b

 When the application is re-started, persisted events are replayed to ``onEvent`` so that ``currentState`` is recovered.
 Sending another ``Print`` command should print again::

-    [id = ea1, replica id = r1] a,b
+    [id = 1, aggregate id = a] a,b

 In the following sections, several instances of ``ExampleActor`` are created.
 They *share* an event log which can be either a :ref:`local-event-log` or a :ref:`replicated-event-log`, depending on their distribution across *locations*.

 A shared event log is a pre-requisite for event-sourced actors to consume each other’s events.
 However, sharing an event log doesn’t necessarily mean broadcast communication between all actors on the same log.
-It is their ``aggreagteId`` and ``replicaId`` that determine which actors consume each other’s events.
+It is the ``aggreagteId`` that determines which actors consume each other’s events.
 The underlying :ref:`event-routing` rules can be customized by applications.

 Creating two isolated instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~